laphisboy/Vision/Implementation/README.md

 # Description
-All model architecture and training/testing setting implemented as close as possble to the paper
+- All model architecture and training/testing setting implemented as close as possble to the paper
+- Results are shown inside the inidividual directories :)

 ## VGG
 1. Comparison between CIFAR-10 and imagewoof dataset training